 - You will be debt-free in six to nine months.

-I have helped people, like you:
+I have helped people like you:

 - Reduce monthly payments

-- Create a one monthly payment plan
+- Make one monthly payment to your creditors

 - Eliminate late fees, advance fees, extra fees